The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: The fibres over

 Let the curve be given by $z=xy=0$.
 The blow-up $sz-txy=0$ can be covered by two affine charts, the first one $s=1$, which is smooth, containing the strict transform of $z=0$, the second one ($t=1$) having an $A_1$-singularity: $sz-xy=0$.
 A small resolution of this $A_1$-singularity is given by $(s:y)=(x:z)=(u:v)$.
 We have in total three charts, with $(x,y,z) = (x,y,txy) = (zu,y,z) = (x,vs,xv)$.
 The same manifold is obtained by first blowing up the branch $z=x=0$, setting $(x:z)=(u:v)$, and then the strict transform $y=v=0$ of $y=z=0$, setting $(y:v)=(s:t)$.
 Interchanging the role of $x$ and $y$ gives the other small resolution.

-We now return to the space $Y_2$, given as subspace of a $\P^1$-bundle over $\P^3$ by the equation (\ref{delta}) for $\al1\neq0$.
+We now return to the space $Y_2$, given as subspace of a $\P^1$-bundle over $\P^3$ by Equation (\ref{delta}) for $\al1\neq0$.
 Over $l_1\subset Q$ lies $R_1$, over $l_2\subset Q$ lies $F_2$.
 The surfaces $F_1$ lie only over $\al1=0$.
 The planes $R_2$, given by $y_1=L=0$ are contained in $Y_2$.
 The singular point of $Y_2$ above the point of tangency of the quadric and its tangent plane $L=0$ has in general non-zero $y_1$-coordinate.
 The correct small resolution is determined by the condition that no exceptional curve is contained in the strict transform $F_2^-$.

 This small resolution of $Y_{2}$ is obtained from $\P^{3}$ by first blowing up $l_1$, then the curve $K=0$ on the strict transform of $Q$, introducing singularities coming from the singular points of the curve and finally blowing up $l_2$, as lying on the strict transform of $Q$.
 The exceptional surface $F_2^-$ is a $\P^1$-bundle over $\P^1$.
 The flop $\cy^-\dashrightarrow \cy^+$ has on $Y_2^-$ the effect of contracting $F_2^-$ again.
-So after the second step, blowing up the curve $K=0$ on the quadric, we have already obtained the space $Y_2^+$ (over $\al1\neq0$).
+So, after the second step, blowing up the curve $K=0$ on the quadric, we have already obtained the space $Y_2^+$ (over $\al1\neq0$).
 This discussion proves the following proposition.

-\begin{proposition} Let $\wt Z$ be a Kurke-LeBrun manifold, which is a small resolution of a space $Z$ defined by the equation \eqref{klb} with $n=3$.
+\begin{proposition} Let $\wt Z$ be an \KLB manifold, which is a small resolution of a space $Z$ defined by Equation \eqref{klb} with $n=3$.
 Fix a line $l_1=\pr1^{-1}(s)$ of the first ruling of the quadric $Q$.
-The fibres of the family $\wt \cz\to \Pi$ over $\Delta_2\setminus \Lambda$, constructed from lines $l_2$ of the other ruling, such that $L$ in the equations \eqref{ydef} satisfies $\{Q=L=0\}=l_1\cup l_2$, are isomorphic for all $l_2$.
+The fibres of the family $\wt \cz\to \Pi$ over $\Delta_2\setminus \Lambda$, constructed from lines $l_2$ of the other ruling, such that $L$ in Equations \eqref{ydef} satisfies $\{Q=L=0\}=l_1\cup l_2$, are isomorphic for all $l_2$.
 Such a manifold $\wt Z_2$ is a modification of $\P^3$, which is the composition of the following birational maps

 where the first map is the blow-up of $l_1$, the second the blow-up of the curve $K=0$ on the strict transform $Q'$ of $Q$ and the map to $Z_2$ is the blow-down of the strict transform $Q^+$ along the first ruling.
 The singularities of $Z_2$ are the same as those of $Z$, and the map $\wt Z_2 \lra Z_2 $ resolves them in the same way as $\wt Z \lra Z$ does. \end{proposition}